Judiciary of Croatia

 The judiciary of Croatia is a branch of the Government of Croatia that interprets and applies the laws of Croatia, to ensure equal justice under law, and to provide a mechanism for dispute resolution.
 The legal system of Croatia is a civil law system, historically influenced by Austrian, Hungarian and Yugoslav law, but during the accession of Croatia to the European Union, the legal system was almost completely harmonised with European Union law.
 The Constitution of Croatia provides for an independent judiciary, led by a Supreme Court and a Constitutional Court.
 The Ministry of Justice handles the administration of courts and judiciary, including paying salaries and constructing new courthouses.
 It also administers the prison system.

 Structure

 The judiciary is a three-tiered system of courts, at the highest tier of which is the Supreme Court (Vrhovni sud) which is the highest court of appeal and court of cassation.
-The president of the Supreme Court is appointed for a four-year term by the Croatian Parliament, upon the motion of the President of the Republic and following a prior opinion of the Parliament's Justice Committee and the Plenary Session of the Supreme Court.
+The President of the Supreme Court is appointed for a four-year term by the Croatian Parliament, upon the proposal of the President of the Republic—following a mandatory public call issued by the State Judicial Council (Državno sudbeno vijeće)—and after obtaining the prior opinions of the Parliament's Justice Committee and the Plenary Session of the Supreme Court.